Rehan018/NLP-CheatSheet/regular_expration_today.md

 ```

 ### **Problem:**
 - **Task:** Create regex patterns to extract additional information such as URLs or dates from a provided text.
-Test and refine your patterns using regex101.com and implement them in your Python code.
+Test and refine your patterns using[regex101.com](https://regex101.com) website and implement them in your Python code.

 ### **Solution**
 ### Regex Patterns